 It all comes down to the floor type and the finish you’re going for.
 Different varnishes hold onto the applicator differently, cover the area at their own particular pace.
 One wrong choice, and you’ll have to repeat the process from the scratch.
 To be on the safe side, you can approach for the perfect applicator as below:

 - Type of Finish You’re Going For

 To decide on the right applicator, it’s important what sort of finish you’re intending to go for.
-Water-based, oil-based and conversion varnish – they all cover the surface in their individual ways, and use of wrong applicator will lead to either bumps, bubbles, or uneven layers.
+Water-based, oil-based, and conversion varnish – they all cover the surface in their individual ways, and the use of the wrong applicator will lead to either bumps, bubbles, or uneven layers.
 And one important thing, all applicators are not capable of picking up reasonable loads of all elements.

 - Type of Applicators that Will Help You in Your Journey